 Give your customers more control

-The customer portal is a secure, Stripe-hosted page that lets your customers manage their subscriptions and billing details.
+The customer billing portal is a secure, Stripe-hosted page that lets your customers manage their subscriptions and billing information.
 Your customers can:

 - Upgrade, downgrade, or cancel a subscription